Carl Hilpert

-From 31 October 1943, he briefly commanded the XXVI Army Corps off Leningrad before taking over I Army Corps in the area of the 16th Army fighting in the Newel area on 1 January 1944.
+From 31 October 1943, he briefly commanded the XXVI Corps off Leningrad before taking over I Corps in the area of the 16th Army fighting in the Newel area on 1 January 1944.
 As part of the Soviet winter offensive (Leningrad–Novgorod Offensive), Hilpert's troops got into heavy fighting, and Hilpert himself fell out.
 In July 1944, during the battles that followed the start of the Soviet summer offensive Operation Bagration, Hilpert's men fought their way out of the Polotsk Fortress.
 For this achievement he received the oak leaves for the Knight's Cross on 8 August 1944.

 During the last stages of World War II, Hilpert commanded the German troops which had been surrounded by the Red Army in the Courland Pocket.
 On 7 May 1945, Karl Dönitz, in his capacity as head of state, ordered Hilpert to surrender Army Group Courland.
 Hilpert was the army group's last commander-in-chief.
 Hilpert surrendered himself, his personal staff, and three divisions of the XXXVIII Corps to Soviet Marshal Leonid Govorov.
 Hilpert sent the following message to his troops:

 To all ranks!
 Marshal Govorod [sic] has agreed to a cease-fire beginning at 14:00 hours on 8 May.
 Troops to be informed immediately.
 White flags to be displayed.
 Commander expects loyal implementation of order, on which the fate of all Courland troops depends.

 He was taken prisoner by the Soviets and died in custody in 1947.